Getting Started with Lather SOAP Library

 Introduction

 Welcome to the Lather SOAP Library interactive tutorial!
-Lather is a generic SOAP library for Elixir that can work with any SOAP service without requiring service-specific implementations.
+Lather is a full-featured SOAP library for Elixir that supports both client and server functionality.

 In this Livebook, you’ll learn: